Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

-\textbf{Adversary’s Capabilities.} We assume a black box setting.
-The attacker submits adaptive natural language queries $q_t$ and observes only final answers $a_t$.
-They cannot see retrieval scores, document identifiers, or intermediate states, and they cannot read internal indices or modify retriever weights.
-They do not poison the target corpus and do not use privileged operator tools.
-Following prior work~\cite{cohen2024unleashing,jiang2024rag,wang2025silent}, the attacker knows only the topic of the target knowledge base, such as a keyword or short phrase that can be inferred from public materials or light probing.
-Under these constraints, leverage comes solely from crafting query sequences and interpreting observed answers.
+\textbf{Adversary’s Capabilities.} We assume black box access: the attacker submits adaptive natural language queries and observes only final answers.
+They have no access to retrieval scores, identifiers, indices, or intermediate states, and they cannot modify the retriever or poison the corpus.
+Following prior work~\cite{cohen2024unleashing,jiang2024rag,wang2025silent}, we assume a coarse topic phrase of the target knowledge base is known, as it is often exposed by product descriptions, onboarding pages, or brief interaction.
+We also evaluate a weaker attacker with no topic prior that issues one benign probe query and compresses the response into a short topic phrase using an attacker-side LLM (the probe counts toward the budget; Appendix~\ref{app:no-topic-prior}).